Hurt in past by false dawns, Chinese businessman is wary of bets on North Korea opening up

 That is just one of a number of recent signs that cross-border business may be about to pick up.
 Investors have also been snapping up real estate in this city, which is opposite the Yalu River from North Korea.

+Other local people in Dandong said North Korean workers were returning, prompting the opening of some restaurants and hotels.

+The owner of one Korean restaurant was training staff on presenting a new menu in preparation for more visitors from other parts of China, including people intending to visit North Korea.

-Yet Wang preaches caution about hopes that the North could open its economy after decades of isolation.
+Yet Wang, the construction machinery dealer, preaches caution about hopes that the North could open its economy after decades of isolation.

-“We’ve experienced many flip-flops ... and I don’t entirely believe him,” he said of Kim’s apparent willingness to end North Korea’s isolation by doing a deal with the United States.
+“We’ve experienced many flip-flops ... and I don’t entirely believe him,” he said of Kim’s apparent willingness to end North Korea’s isolation.

-Kim is set to meet U.S. President Donald Trump in Singapore on Tuesday at a historic summit to discuss dismantling of the North’s nuclear weapons program.

 Still, if the summit leads to economic opening, Wang said he would look to bring in additional cheaper models that would appeal to North Korean buyers.
 In that case, he also expected competition from the likes of South Korean and American firms.